apify/apify-docs/sources/platform/actors/development/programming_interface/container_web_server.md

 ---

-Each actor run is assigned a unique hard-to-guess URL (e.g. `kmdo7wpzlshygi.runs.apify.net`), which enables HTTP access to an optional web server running inside the actor run's Docker container.
+Each Actor run is assigned a unique hard-to-guess URL (e.g. `kmdo7wpzlshygi.runs.apify.net`), which enables HTTP access to an optional web server running inside the Actor run's Docker container.
 The URL is available in the following places:

 - In the web application, on the Actor run details page as the **Container URL** field.
 - In the API as the `containerUrl` property of the [Run object](/api/v2#/reference/actors/run-object/get-run).